-President/CEO : Andraé HolseyAndraé M. Holsey is a senior at Penn State University, majoring in Political Science.
-He has been widely involved in campus extracurriculars, including the Political Science Society, PSUA Black Student Union, and the Criminal Justice Organization.
+President: Andraé HolseyAndraé M. Holsey is a graduate of the Penn State University with a B.A. in Political Science and a minor in Military Studies.
+While at Penn State, he was a member of the Political Science Society, PSUA Black Student Union, and the Criminal Justice Organization.
 His awards include the 2016 Abercrombie & Fitch Diversity Champion of the Year Award from the National Society of High School Scholars, the Blair Co.
 NAACP Martin Luther King, Jr. Scholarship, the Altoona Mirror 20 under 20 Top Scholar Award/Scholarship, among others.
 Holsey’s outspoken advocacy for racial justice earned him a position as the Political Outreach Director of Progress for People of Color and a position on the Outreach/Action Volunteer Committee for the Alliance for Police Accountability.
 He has given speeches on race at George Washington University for International Scholar’s Day and for the NAACP Freedom Fund Dinner as the keynote speaker, participated in the National Action Network March on Washington (and organized dozens of other protests in the Tri-State Area), and canvassed for successful ballot initiatives in Pittsburgh to pass Breonna’s Law and ban the use of solitary confinement at the Allegheny County Jail.
-With his election as President/CEO of the Chapter, Holsey made history as the youngest-ever President , youngest senior official in the PA State Conference of the NAACP, and possibly the youngest senior official in the history of our nation’s largest, oldest civil rights organization.
+With his election as President of the Chapter, Holsey made history as the youngest-ever Branch President in the PA State Conference of the NAACP.

 2nd Vice President : Paige LightnerPaige Lightner is a 29-year-old Altoona Area High School alumnus, former Central State University attendee, and current student at Mount Aloysius College, pursuing a degree in Cannabis Agriculture & Horticulture.
 3 years ago, she became one of the few black, female business owners in Blair County, with the birth of Pa’je’s Potions.
 However, her handcrafted CBD-infused beverage business was not only source of cultural and community awareness.
 Paige credits her father, former Blair County African American Heritage Festival Organizer, William Lightner for strongly influencing this awareness.
 In her new capacity, Paige plans to follow in his footsteps and continue to show Blair County more of the amazing things African Americans have brought and will continue to bring to this area, as a leading organizer of the Blair County African American Heritage Festival revival in Blair County, a participant in the Black Lives Matter protests, and a brand ambassador for Endo Black Inc., which brings awareness to the disease endometriosis and how it effects African American women in our country.
 In her own words, “I love uplifting my people and I will live always fighting for my people!”